An Ambitious National Programme

 - Development of a data migration strategy in collaboration with the Home Office, police forces and agencies as data providers and CGI as the supplier of the PND system.

-- Design of the PND interfaces and development of the schema definition to enable data in a consistent format to be supplied from 200+ source systems into a single repository.
+- Design of the PND interfaces and development of the schema definition to enable data in a consistent format to be supplied from over two hundred source systems into a single repository.

 - Development and implementation of data quality and data ingest rules.